-The slow, ongoing redevelopment of Bunker Hill has now taken entered its 62nd year and is still has years to go before it’s likely to be completed.
-After the Victorian mansions which formerly covered Bunker Hill began to be demolish, the city lifted the 150 foot (46 meter) building height limit was lifted in 1957.
+The slow, ongoing redevelopment of Bunker Hill has now taken entered its 62nd year and it still has years to go before it’s likely to be completed.
+After the Victorian mansions which formerly covered Bunker Hill began to be demolished, the city lifted the 150 foot (46-meter) building height limit was lifted in 1957.
 Developers swooped in, seeking in most cases to replace the previously residential neighborhood with high-rise skyscrapers.
 In the 1970s, five office buildings, ten residential towers, and one hotel, the Bonaventure, were constructed… including the squat, two-to-five story Figueroa Courtyard.
 Development really took off in the 1980s, when eighteen more large projects were launched.
-Nowadays, the strangeness of an office park in the middle of a high-rise development is even more glaring, like the 19th Century firehouse belong to Grandma Steinmetz in the 1974 film, Herbie Rides Again.
+Nowadays, the strangeness of an office park in the middle of high-rise developmenst is even more glaring, like the 19th Century firehouse belonging to Grandma Steinmetz in the 1974 film, Herbie Rides Again.

 SAFE AND SECURE — LIKE IRVINE